 Former Nintendo of America president Reggie Fils-Aimé concludes that the console wars of years past are over.

-Last month it was confirmed that Halo: Campaign Evolved is coming to PS5 next year, which to many signaled that the days of Xbox as a competitor in the console race were over, as it's bringing its flagship series to PlayStation.
-Although, granted, this has somewhat played out well for Microsoft as it's been one of the most successful publishers on PS5 this year, with Forza Horizon 5 and Oblivion Remastered doing well on the platform.
+Last month, Microsoft confirmed that Halo: Campaign Evolved is coming to PS5, next year, which, to many, signaled that the days of Xbox as a competitor in the console race were over, as it's bringing its flagship series to PlayStation.
+Although, granted, this has somewhat played out well for Microsoft as it has been one of the most successful publishers on PS5 this year, with Forza Horizon 5 and Oblivion Remastered doing well on the platform.

 Speaking to The Game Business, former Nintendo of America president Reggie Fils-Aimé discusses the console wars, noting that "I do think that the years of direct competition are done," and describing Xbox as a "big third-party publisher that also makes some hardware."